NikhilBande45/UPTIQ-Assignment/README.md

 2) User can be able to upload the file on the server the server stores the encrypted file  (encrypted using the secret key)

-3)user has privilages to give the access of file to the other users
+3) user has privilages to give the access of file to the other users

 ## Installation Steps